 End users are almost never the target of cybercriminals who are out to steal sensitive information in bulk, unless an individual is connected to an industry (see Spear Phishing).
 However, end users can be affected when their records were part of the information stolen from big companies.
 In such cases, it is best to take note of the following practices.

 - Notify your bank.
 Verify your account details and change PIN codes.

-- If credentials or financials have been tampered, contact the breached company and ask if they can assist in enrolling in a fraud victim assistance program.
+- If credentials or financials have been tampered with, contact the breached company and ask if they can assist in enrolling you to a fraud victim assistance program.